kaushikthecoder6200/kaushikthecoder6200/README.md

-- 👋 Hi, I’m @kaushikthecoder6200
+- ### Hola, I'm kaushik raj!👋
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on python
 - 📫 you can reach me on kaushikrag123@gmail.com

 <!---